TomLXXVI/python-hvac/README.md

 of `docs/examples`.

-Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic sub-packages which are used throughout the code of `hvac`:
+Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic sub-packages which are used throughout the modules of `hvac`:

-First of all, `hvac` is entirely based on the third-party library *Pint* for representing physical quantities.
-Module `pint_setup.py` does the necessary setup for using Pint's `Quantity` class throughout the package.
+First of all, `hvac` is heavily based on third-party library `pint` for working with physical quantities in Python.
+Module `pint_setup.py` inside `hvac` does the necessary setup for using Pint's `Quantity` class throughout the package.
+When you write a script using package `hvac`, simply write `from hvac import Quantity` to work with physical quantities in your script.

-Sub-package `fluids` contains a number of modules with classes that act like more object-oriented wrappers around the third-party libraries `CoolProp` and `aipws`.
+Sub-package `fluids` contains a number of modules with classes that act like object-oriented wrappers around third-party libraries `CoolProp` and `aipws`.
-The most principal classes of `fluids`, that are used throughout the code, are `Fluid` and `HumidAir`, which encapsulate CoolProp's API, mainly to allow the use of `Quantity` objects.
+The principal classes of `fluids`, that are used extensively throughout the code, are `Fluid` and `HumidAir`, which encapsulate CoolProp's API and allow to accept `Quantity` objects.

-Finally, sub-package `charts` contains a thin wrapper around the third-party library `matplotlib`.
-It also has two modules for plotting refrigeration cycles on the log-p-h diagram of a refrigerant and for plotting air conditioning processes on a psychrometric chart.
+Finally, sub-package `charts` contains a package `matplotlibwrapper`, being a tiny wrapper around third-party library `matplotlib`, meant to ease the drawing of some frequently used chart types.
+It also contains a module to plot refrigeration cycles on the log-p-h diagram of a refrigerant and to plot air conditioning processes on a psychrometric chart.